The Foreign Earned Income Exclusion

 How the Exclusion Affects the Tax Calculation

-If you claim the foreign earned income exclusion, you will pay tax at the rate that would have applied had you not claimed the exclusion.
-In other words, the federal income tax is calculated by first figuring the amount of income tax on your total income before taking the foreign earned income exclusion.
+You must still pay tax at the rate that would have applied had you not claimed the exclusion.
+In other words, your federal income tax is calculated by first figuring the amount of income tax on your total income, then taking the foreign earned income exclusion.

 The Maximum Exclusion

-The amount of foreign wages and salary a taxpayer can exclude each year is limited to actual foreign earned income or the annual maximum dollar limit, whichever is less.
-Since 2006 the Internal Revenue Service has annually adjusted for inflation the foreign earned income exclusion The exclusion is $104,100 for the 2018 tax year.
+The amount of foreign wages and salary that a taxpayer can exclude each year is limited to actual foreign earned income or the annual maximum dollar limit, whichever is less.
+The Internal Revenue Service has annually adjusted the foreign earned income exclusion for inflation since 2006.
+It was $104,100 for the 2018 tax year and it's increased to $105,900 in 2019.